odoo/odoo/doc/howtos/rdtraining/qwebintro.rst

     Tip: you must add ``kanban`` in the ``view_mode`` of the corresponding ``ir.actions.act_window``.

-Once the Kanban view is working, we can make start improving it.
-If we want to display an element conditinally, we can use the ``t-if`` directive (see :ref:`reference/qweb/conditionals`).
+Once the Kanban view is working, we can start improving it.
+If we want to display an element conditionally, we can use the ``t-if`` directive (see :ref:`reference/qweb/conditionals`).

 .. code-block:: xml